onebase1/acg_staff_link_3/PROJECT_MASTER_REFERENCE.md

 ## 🎯 Project Overview

 ### What This Project Is
-ACG Staff Link is a **multi-tenant healthcare staffing management platform** that manages the complete lifecycle of shift-based healthcare work:
+Agile Care Management is a **multi-tenant healthcare staffing management platform** that manages the complete lifecycle of shift-based healthcare work:
 - **Shift Creation** → **Staff Assignment** → **Completion** → **Invoicing** → **Payment**

 ### Primary Goal of This Refactor